 The master class will teach you how to make an odd bit of an asterisk of threads with your own hands

-On the eve of New Year's holidays, I really want tostock up beautiful and unusual decorations for the New Year's interior, the stores have a huge assortment of New Year's decorations, but how do you want to create something unusual and unique with your own hands.
-In this master class, it is described how you can create original pendants for your New Year's spruce, while spending a minimum of materials and effort.
-So, for work we need the following materials and tools:
+On the eve of the New Year holidays, I really want tostock up on beautiful and unusual decorations for the New Year's interior, the stores offer a huge range of New Year's decorations, but how you want to create something unusual and unique with your own hands.
+This master class describes how you can create original pendants for your New Year's tree, spending a minimum of materials and effort.
+So, for work we will need the following materials and tools:

 - Knitting;